 The sale of your principal residence must be reported, along with the principal residence designation, on Schedule 3, Capital Gains (or Losses), of your income tax return.
 In addition, you must also complete Form T2091, Designation of a property as a principal residence by an individual (other than a personal trust).
 The year of acquisition, proceeds of disposition and a description of the property must be included on the form.

 There is generally a time limit for the CRA to reassess an income tax return.
-The normal reassessment period for an individual taxpayer generally ends three years from the date that the CRA issues its initial notice of assessment.
+The normal reassessment period for an individual taxpayer generally ends three years from the date the CRA issues its initial notice of assessment.
 However, for 2016 and later years, if you do not report the sale of your principal residence (or any other disposition of real property) in your tax return for the year in which the sale occurred, the CRA will be able to reassess your return for the real property disposition beyond the normal reassessment period.

 Taxpayers who own specified foreign property costing more than CDN$100,000 but less than CDN$250,000 throughout the year have the option of using the simplified reporting method (under Part A of Form T1135).